batmac/ccat/README.md

         dummy: a simple fifo
         help: display mutators help
         hexdump: dump in hex as xxd
-        indent: indent the text with 4 chars
+        indent: indent the text (with X:4 chars)
-        j: JSON Re-indent
+        j: JSON Re-indent (X:2 space-based)
+        limit: a simple limiting fifo ( with X max size in bytes, for instance 'limit:1k')
         mimetype: detect mimetype
         sponge: soak all input before outputting it.
-        translate: translate to $TARGET_LANGUAGE with google translate (need a valid key in $GOOGLE_API_KEY)
+        translate: translate to X:en or $TARGET_LANGUAGE with google translate (needs a valid key in $GOOGLE_API_KEY)
+        wa: query wolfram alpha Short Answers API (APPID in $WA_APPID)
+        wasimple: query wolfram alpha Simple API (output is an image, APPID in $WA_APPID)
+        waspoken: query wolfram alpha Spoken API (APPID in $WA_APPID)
-        wrap: word-wrap the text to 80 chars maximum
+        wrap: word-wrap the text (to X:80 chars maximum)
-        wrapU: unconditionally wrap the text to 80 chars maximum
+        wrapU: unconditionally wrap the text (to X:80 chars maximum)
     checksum:
         md5: compute the md5 checksum
         sha1: compute the sha1 checksum